-The tour will take a light approach to the subject, and find out what it is like being a statue in Stadtpark or on the Ring.
+The tour will take a light approach to the subject, and find out what it’s like being a statue on Karlsplatz or on the Ring.
 How do they cope with the selfie-taking tourists, the pigeons, the weather and street musicians playing the same songs over and over?
 What will shock them when they awaken from their long, stone-cold slumber, and see our new world?
 And what do they think of the other statues?

 And a wider question will be explored: Why do we only have statues of older musicians and politicians?
 Don’t we need heroes in our time also?

-Which famous people you will be meeting remains a secret, but we can tell you they range from artists to feminists and anti-Semitic politicians
+Which famous people you will be meeting remains a secret, but we can tell you they range from artists to a feminist and an explorer.

 The Vienna Chamber of Commerce Leisure & Sport Dept, in partnership with space and place and Austria Guides, will again offer free tours, in German, to play with our past, and bring it up to date.
 We invite the Viennese to experience their city in a new way, and visitors will have the chance to try out a unique adventure.